In the Greater Knoxville vicinity we are fortunate to be surrounded by

 and mown grassy pathways to jeep roads and rugged single-track trails,

 city, county, and state parks offer varied off-road running experiences,

 all within a short drive of metropolitan Knoxville.

 The 1,000-acre Knoxville Urban Wilderness Corridor along Knoxvilles

-downtown waterfront contains ten parks, nearly twenty miles of recreational
+downtown waterfront contains ten parks, more than forty miles of recreational

 trails, three civil war forts, historic settlement sites, and diverse

 ecological features and recreational amenities.
 The corridor links the

 existing assets and the future acquired properties into an incredible